btcpayserver/btcpayserver-doc/docs/Invoices.md

 To translate such an invoice, every BTCPay Server instance also hosts a translation tool, that you can access by adding `/translate` to your BTCPay Server URL.
 Example: [https://mainnet.demo.btcpayserver.org/translate](mainnet.demo.btcpayserver.org/translate)

-Simply input the invoice URL that you where given in the field to get it translated to a format most wallets will recognise.
+Simply input the invoice URL that you were given in the field to get it translated to a format most wallets will recognise.